ContractSolicitation

 Contract Opportunity Analysis

-The National Park Service, through its DSC Contracting Services Division, is seeking a contractor to rehabilitate the Jacob Riis Parking Lot entrance and fee collection facilities in Gateway National Recreation Area, New York.
-The work includes demolition and reconfiguration of the vehicle entry queue, new vehicular pavement, automated fee collection infrastructure, demolition of Building 609, electrical and telecommunications utilities, anti-climb fencing, accessible parking stalls and pedestrian walks, striping, and lighting updates.
-The project is located at Jacob Riis Park in New York and is structured as a single-phase effort with detailed coordination, safety, environmental, archaeological, and stormwater requirements, along with pricing requirements covering both base bid items and bid options.
-Proposal pricing is due June 3, 2026, at 9:00 AM MT, and the solicitation states that all base and option items must be priced to avoid disqualification.
+The National Park Service’s Denver Service Center is seeking a contractor to rehabilitate the Jacob Riis Parking Lot entrance and fee collection facilities at Jacob Riis Park in Gateway National Recreation Area, New York.
+The work includes demolition, reconfiguring the vehicle entry queue, new vehicular pavement, automated fee collection infrastructure, demolition of Building 609, electrical and telecommunications utilities, anti-climb fencing, pavement striping, ABA accessible parking and pedestrian improvements, and lighting updates.
+Key requirements include contractor-provided power and communications cabling for the cashless payment system, installation of security and license plate reader cameras, hazardous materials handling, archaeological monitoring by the government, and scheduling the work outside the summer window, after Labor Day and before Memorial Day.
+The solicitation is an RFP with a due date of June 3, 2026, at 9:00 AM MT, and it requires signed amendments to be submitted with proposals.

 Classification Codes